Be Here Now (album): Critical reception

+Initial response

-Contemporaneous reviews of Be Here Now were, in John Harris's words, unanimous with "truly amazing praise".
+Initial reviews of Be Here Now were, in John Harris's words, unanimous with "truly amazing praise".
 According to Harris, "To find an album that had attracted gushing notices in such profusion, one had to go back thirty years, to the release of Sgt.
 Pepper's Lonely Hearts Club Band."
 While Q described the album as "cocaine set to music", most early reviews praised the record's length, volume and ambition, including Charles Shaar Murray, who called it the "Oasis World Domination Album" in Mojo.
 David Fricke of Rolling Stone complimented the song formula throughout the album, writing that it "pays off".
 However, as a whole, he felt the album was "music built for impact, not explanation".
 Dele Fadele of Vox describes it as "a veritable rock'n'roll monsoon of an album; a giant jigsaw puzzle, an elemental force, a monster that cannot and will not be contained."

 Reviews in the British music press for (What's the Story) Morning Glory? had been generally negative.
 When it went on to become, in the words of Select editor Alexis Petridis, "this huge kind of zeitgeist-defining record", the music press was "baffled".
 Petridis believed the initial glowing reviews of Be Here Now were a concession to public opinion.
 In America, reviews were equally positive.
 Reviewing for the Chicago Sun-Times on release, Jae-Ha Kim considered the album as good as its two predecessors, writing: "The 12 tracks on Be Here Now aren't as immediately accessible as Oasis' earlier hits "Wonderwall" or "Live Forever".
 But the pop songs are mesmerising in their intense delivery and clean execution."
 Elysa Gardner offered similar in the Los Angeles Times, finding that with Be Here Now, the band grew more ambitious and succeeded without losing ground, although Gardner noted the "taut pop craftsmanship" that distinguished the band's two predecessors was "less prominent".